- Assume Role (Recommended)

 For Dedicated Instances: Your AWS account ID differs from the one provided above.
 Please reach out to Infisical support to obtain your AWS account ID.

-- (Recommended) Enable “Require external ID” and input your Organization ID to strengthen security and mitigate the confused deputy problem.
+- (Recommended) Enable “Require external ID” and input the appropriate ID to strengthen security and mitigate the confused deputy problem:

 Add Required Permissions to the IAM Role